f-dx/Awesome-Targeted-Individuals/README.md

 ## Agents of the system / Who they are?

-There is a complex web of connections within secret organisations, goverments, intelligence and defence orgs, and elite families.
+There is a complex web of connections within secret organisations, goverments, intelligence and defence orgs controlled and orchestrated by elite families.

 70 years ago in the US it looked like [this](https://isgp-studies.com/afio-and-oss-society)